Double taxation is a principle whereby taxes are paid twice on the same source of income. This can happen if:

 The double taxation policy in China is extensive.
 However, relief from this dual tax can be availed

 through Chinese double taxation treaties or unilateral relief policies.
 Most of these treaties were developed in recent years and they widely give coverage to services like IT, internet and telecommunication.

 The benefits emerging from the double taxation policies can be equally utilized by both the Chinese nationals and multinational companies.
 Furthermore, this dual tax relief is also available to the foreign business entities that charge services to any China-based company (that is subject to a WHT).

-What is a Double Taxation Agreement ?
+What is a Double Taxation Agreement?

-China has signed numerous dual taxation agreements in the recent years, with the intention to promote foreign investments and economic integrations with overseas businesses.
-These taxation treaties clearly specifies whether the tax deduction right belongs to the country of source or the country of residence, hence eliminating the chances of double taxation.
+China has signed numerous dual taxation agreements in recent years, with the intention to promote foreign investments and economic integrations with overseas businesses.
+These taxation treaties clearly specify whether the tax deduction right belongs to the country of source or the country of residence, hence eliminating the chances of double taxation.